Improve Your Horse’s Straightness With These Great Tips

-We asked British event rider Caroline Harris to demonstrate a few exercises to improve both horse and rider straightness.
+Straightness is one of the fundamental parts to get right when training a horse of any age.
+We asked British event rider Caroline Harris to demonstrate a few exercises to improve both horse and rider straightness while training at home.

-For this exercise, focus on trotting a straight line down the long side of the arena and then come back to walk before the corner.
-Then make sure you walk a really square corner and have the horse bent round your inside leg so they are not falling in, or out.
+For straightness, focus on trotting on a straight line down the long side of the arena and then come back to walk before the corner.
+When riding the bend, walk a square and have the horse bent around your inside leg so they are not falling in, or out.
 Then move the horse back up to trot on the short side and then walk again and repeat the exercise in each corner.

 Keep working on improving every upwards and downward transition so they are soft and over the back; and you should find the transitions improve as you repeat the exercise.